rydmike/rydmike.github.io/blog_flutter_linting.md

 I use the new Dart `language:` setting, where I set `strict-casts: true`, `strict-inference: true`, and `strict-raw-types: true`.
 These settings replace previous `strong-mode` settings `implicit-casts: false` and `implicit-dynamic: false`.
 See Dart documentation [Enabling stricter type checks](https://dart.dev/guides/language/analysis-options#enabling-additional-type-checks) for more information.
 I highly recommend using these settings.

 I lift common mistakes that I think should be errors, to **error** level.
 Then the analyzer won't even let me compile code with these mistakes present.
 These include setting it to flag missing return and missing required parameters as errors, not as warnings or info.
-I keep parameter re-assignments as only a warning, there are occasions when it may be needed, but I want a warning, so I can consider a rewrite of it, or on a case by case ignore the warning rule after consideration.
+I keep parameter re-assignments as only a warning there are occasions when it may be needed, but I want a warning, so I can consider a rewrite of it, or in a case by case situation ignore the warning rule after consideration.

 My `analysis_options.yaml` file starts like this: